Beyond Bias Training (BBT), Race Reflections’ flagship course, will soon be available for online completion!

 *Tools, strategies and methods to reduce structural harm including anti-racist tool

-Each PART is expected to take 3-5 hours to complete on average.
+Each PART is expected to take three to five hours to complete on average.

 The course comprises reading material, guided study, relevant videos and references.
 Learners may also join an online forum to connect with other learners taking the course.
 The forum will be available 14 days after the course contents becomes available.
-A PowerPoint presentation and a resource list will be available to download and retain post-course completion.
+A PowerPoint presentation and a resource list will be available to download and retain after you have completed the course.

 The course is priced at £399 for non-members and £199 for Race Reflections’ members.

 Early birds discounts will be offered.
 The course will be available towards the end of 2020.
 Please contact us (firstname.lastname@example.org) or use the form below to register your interest and we will let you know when registration opens.